 Income tax in Austria: overview and latest developments

-The Austrian government levies tax on residents’ salaries, wages, or any other forms of remuneration, differentiating between income and wage tax.
-Salaried employees and pensioners pay wage tax (Lohnsteuer), while for self-employed workers, it is income tax (Einkommensteuer).
+The Austrian government levies tax on residents’ salaries, wages, and other forms of remuneration, differentiating between income and wage tax.
+Salaried employees and pensioners pay wage tax (Lohnsteuer), while self-employed workers pay income tax (Einkommensteuer).
 The tax brackets are the same but differ in the collection method.

 If you earn a salary or wage, your employer will withhold a certain tax percentage from your monthly income based on the tax brackets and pay the Austrian tax authority, Bundesministerium für Finanzen (BMF – Ministry of Finance).
 Whether you pay income or wage tax, you will most likely have to file a return at the end of the tax year.
 The BMF will assess your completed income tax return to determine whether you owe money or receive a refund.